 The luxury kitchen design combines the lifestyle and style of this couple, infusing the scheme with influences from their visits to Asia whilst still creating a comfortable and functional space to be enjoyed.
-Among the key design references were a hot air balloon ride above the Bakong Temple during their honeymoon in Cambodia and the bustling street food markets they experienced in India.
+Among the key design references were a honeymoon hot air balloon ride above Bagan in Myanmar, temples such as the Bakong Temple in Cambodia, and the bustling street food markets they experienced in India.

 FROM CONCEPT TO REALITY

 The kitchen material palette comprises dark veneer cabinetry in both flat and fluted curved finishes, combined with individually sourced quartzite, bronze design details and fixtures.
-Burnt orange adds a subtle hint of colour, chosen to reflect the colours of spices they experienced in India and breath-taking sunsets in Cambodia.
+Burnt orange adds a subtle hint of colour, chosen to reflect the colours of spices they experienced in India and the breathtaking sunsets in Myanmar.

 The triangular kitchen island features an intersecting, raised breakfast bar in Taj Mahal quartzite with a bronze stepped detail.
 A bespoke built-in herb trough offers space to cultivate fresh herbs and introduce living plants and greenery to the space.